srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

+- It is a sub interface of SortedSet.
 - It is a set that is sorted(ascending) order.
 It is extended from SortedSet.
-- It provides methods for easy navigation of the elements.
+- It provides additional methods for easy navigation of the elements.
+- *TreeSet (from Java 2), ConcurrentSkipListSet (from Java 6)* are concrete implementations of this NavigableSet interface.

 ### **Queue**